Housing and Community Care Resources

 - Low-Cost Independent Housing (PDF) offers reduced rent for seniors who meet eligibility requirements.
-Some rents are based on 30% percent of gross annual income.
-Others are below market rate and are based on the medium income of the community.
-They are administered by different government programs.
+Senior subsided rents are based on 30% percent of gross annual income adjusted by health care costs.
+Other properties for those who are 55+ offer below market rate rents and are based on the medium income of the county.
+Different federal and state programs provide oversight.

 - Retirement Residences (PDF) may offer a range of housing that includes independent, assisted living, nursing home care and other health services.
 Independent living is for active seniors who want services and amenities to live more comfortably.
 Most of the residences provide meals, activities, housekeeping and maintenance.
 Some retirement residences are Continuing Care Retirement Communities.
 CCRCs are geographically located on one campus, provide coordinated care and services and offer contractual and/or rental agreements for their residential living and services.
 Market rates are offered.

 If you are interested in long-term care options, including assisted living and help in your home in Washtenaw County, we can help you find out what is offered and what decisions need to be made, discuss the best "fit" for you based upon your preferences, needs and ability to pay.

 Assisted Living Care

 In the state of Michigan there is no specific licensing for assisted living care.
 However, most care communities in Washtenaw County have either Adult Foster Care or Home for the Aged licensing.
 Below are decision making tools to help in evaluating care residences:

 - Assisted Living Care Residence: Personal Assessment Guide (PDF) provides a way to think through your family member’s health and social needs.
 Use this to discuss your family member’s care needs so that you can determine if a particular assisted living care setting is appropriate.